The Top Benefits of Air Conditioning Maintenance

 How Do Sump Pumps Work?

-sump There are many different types of sump pumps.
+Person holding a sump pump in a basement setting, demonstrating the device used for preventing flooding by diverting water away from homes.
+There are many different types of sump pumps.
 Some require electricity and sensors.
 Others don’t use electricity to provide a backup in a power outage.
 However, at each sump pump’s core, here’s how it works:

 • Water accumulates in the area around the basement.
 This could happen during a rainstorm or when a sewer main backs up.